SecureWorks (NASDAQ:SCWX) Issues Quarterly Earnings Results

-SecureWorks (NASDAQ:SCWX) announced its quarterly earnings results on Thursday.
-The technology company reported $0.05 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.04) by $0.09, MarketWatch Earnings reports.
+SecureWorks (NASDAQ:SCWX) announced its earnings results on Wednesday.
+The technology company reported $0.05 earnings per share for the quarter, beating the consensus estimate of ($0.04) by $0.09, MarketWatch Earnings reports.
 The firm had revenue of $139.50 million for the quarter, compared to the consensus estimate of $135.10 million.
 SecureWorks had a negative return on equity of 0.06% and a negative net margin of 3.90%.
-The company’s quarterly revenue was down 1.2% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.03 earnings per share.
-SecureWorks updated its Q2 guidance to ($0.03) – $0.00 EPS.
+The firm’s revenue for the quarter was down 1.2% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.03 EPS.

-Separately, Zacks Investment Research raised SecureWorks from a “sell” rating to a “hold” rating in a report on Thursday, May 13th.
-Three research analysts have rated the stock with a sell rating and three have given a hold rating to the company.
-The stock has an average rating of “Hold” and a consensus target price of $14.60.
+SCWX has been the topic of several recent analyst reports.
+Royal Bank of Canada lifted their target price on SecureWorks from $14.00 to $15.00 and gave the company a “sector perform” rating in a research note on Friday.
+Zacks Investment Research upgraded SecureWorks from a “sell” rating to a “hold” rating in a research report on Thursday, May 13th.
+Three equities research analysts have rated the stock with a sell rating and four have issued a hold rating to the company’s stock.
+The company has an average rating of “Hold” and an average price target of $14.67.

 SecureWorks Corp. is a cyber security company, which engages in the provision of information security solutions.
 The firm’s products include extended detection and response, managed detection and response, and vulnerability management.
 Its services include managed security, incident response, threat intelligence, security consulting, adversarial security testing.